LukeLambert/fly-dev-tunnel/README.md

 Developers commonly use apps like [ngrok](https://ngrok.com), [localtunnel](https://localtunnel.github.io/www/), and [cloudflared](https://github.com/cloudflare/cloudflared) to expose a local web service at a publicly-accessible domain name.
 This allows them to develop using HTTPS or share a preview of a site with a client without messing with firewalls and port forwarding.

 With [Fly](https://fly.io), [Wireguard](https://www.wireguard.com), and a reverse proxy, you can achieve something similar while using a custom domain and mapping subdomains to different ports.
-Best of all, it's free as long as you stay within Fly's [generous limits](https://fly.io/docs/about/pricing/).
+Best of all, it’s free as long as you stay within Fly’s [generous limits](https://fly.io/docs/about/pricing/).

 ## 1. Install flyctl, the Fly command-line utility

-Follow the instructions for your OS from the [Fly docs](https://fly.io/docs/flyctl/installing/).
+[Follow the instructions](https://fly.io/docs/flyctl/installing/) for your OS.
 After installing, run `flyctl auth login` to sign up or sign in.

 ## 2. Connect to Fly via Wireguard